Harry Wright: Death

-Wright died of a lung ailment on October 3, 1895 in Atlantic City, New Jersey, He is buried in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.
+Wright died of a lung ailment on October 3, 1895, in Atlantic City, New Jersey.
+He was 60 years old.
+He was buried in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.

 Wright's influence on professional baseball was profound and his death reverberated through the sport.
-The National League dedicated April 13, 1896 as "Wright Day" and the receipts of eight games played that day dedicated to the establishment of a memorial in Wright's memory.
+The National League dedicated April 13, 1896, as "Wright Day" and the receipts of eight games played that day dedicated to the establishment of a memorial in Wright's memory.
 Albert Spalding, then age 46, agreed to appear at the game in Rockford, Illinois, and Henry Chadwick, age 80, scored the exhibition game in Cincinnati to honor Wright.

 The Philadelphia Inquirer wrote, "Harry Wright came to [Philadelphia] in the zenith of his powers as a base ball manager, and what he did for the development of the local end of the national game of base ball is a matter of history.
 It was here that he passed the evening of his life, beloved by all whose good fortune it was to know him.
 Here it was that he had his little home stake, and here in the impressive silence of beautiful West Laurel Hill his mortal remains lie buried.
 His work was an honor to Philadelphians, who will doubtless turn and give substantial evidence of their appreciation of that honor."

 Wright was inducted into the Baseball Hall of Fame in 1953.
 He was inducted into the Cincinnati Reds Hall of Fame in 2005.
 His brother George is also a member of both Halls; a third brother, Sam, also played professionally.